GluuFederation/docs-gg-prod/docs/source/index.md

 Gluu Gateway (GG) is an authentication and authorization solution for APIs and websites.

-GG is built on top of the open source [Kong Gateway](https://konghq.com/community/), and includes plugins to enable access management policy enforcement using OAuth, UMA, OpenID Connect and Open Policy Agent (OPA).
+GG bundles the the open source [Kong Gateway](https://konghq.com/community/) for its core functionality, and adds a GUI and custom plugins to enable access management policy enforcement using OAuth, UMA, OpenID Connect and Open Policy Agent (OPA).

 In addition, GG supports the broader ecosystem of [Kong plugins](https://docs.konghq.com/hub/) to enable API rate limiting, logging, and many other capabilities.